Philosophy Essay Generator

 A sample opening paragraph

-Here is the kind of opening the pipeline produces for a prompt on whether the trolley problem actually tells us anything about moral intuition.
+Here is the kind of opening this workspace helps you draft for a prompt on whether the trolley problem actually tells us anything about moral intuition.

 The trolley problem is often treated as a diagnostic test for moral theories — consequentialist if you pull the lever, deontologist if you refuse.
 This essay argues that reading is too tidy.
 I take the view, defended most carefully by Judith Jarvis Thomson, that the original Foot case is asking a narrower question than the popular version suggests, and that the intuitions it elicits are evidence about specific features of agency — doing versus allowing, intending versus foreseeing — rather than about whole ethical frameworks.
 I will reconstruct Thomson’s refinement, consider the objection that the intuitions are culturally contingent, and argue that the objection, while live, does not defeat the narrower reading.